Possible Reasons for High Rates of Hamstring Injury:

 In the case of and intermuscular contusion, the blood escapes through the torn fascia and a bruise is usually visible.
 Healing time for an intermuscular contusion is generally faster than and intramuscular contusion because the blood and other fluid do not build up in the muscle which can cause swelling and blocked blood vessels.

-For any hamstring contusion, the amount of time needed to heal can be reduced if cold compression therapy is applied at the time of the hit and frequently during the following 72 hours.
+For any hamstring contusion, the amount of time needed to heal can be reduced if cold compression is applied at the time of the hit and frequently during the following 72 hours.

 Hamstring Contusion Symptoms